alexander-castro/chat-gtp-playground/README.md

 # Chat GTP Playground

-You need to create a .env file with the variable OPEN_AI_API_KEY.
+You need to create a .env file with the variable OPENAI_API_KEY.